iulialexandra/neuromorphic_odour_classifier/README.md

 	- recordingsTrain; contains only the recordings used to train the network
 	- recordingsTest; contains only the recordings used to test the network

 The baseline values are subtracted from all the training and testing values.
-As these values differ from one day to the other and between different parts of the day, it is recommended to calculate the baseline before recording new data for testing.
-These baseline values have to be manually set in the Settings-eNoseClassifier.txt file.
+As these values may differ from one recording to the next, it is recommended to calculate the baseline before recording new data for testing.
+These baseline values have to be manually set in the *Settings-eNoseClassifier.txt* file.

-2. eNose_logger
+**2. eNose_logger**

 Run this script to record data coming from the electronic nose.

-If ran without input parameters, it records a number of e-nose samples and saves the data in a ‘test.csv’ file within the ‘recordings’ folder located at the MASTER_PATH specified in the Settings-eNoseClassifier.txt file.
+If ran without input parameters, it records a number of e-nose samples and saves the data in a ‘test.csv’ file within the ‘recordings’ folder located at the MASTER_PATH specified in the *Settings-eNoseClassifier.txt* file.

 Possible input parameters:
 	- name of the logger file; specify the name in the format 0-1.csv, 1-1.csv, etc, where the first digit represents the odour class currently being recorded and the second digit is the number of the recording session.